 Interdisciplinary Studies Major

-The interdisciplinary studies major is a Bachelor of Arts degree for students whose vocational or intellectual goals do not lead them into one of APU’s existing degree programs, and who seek additional guidance in exploring and discerning vocational calling for themselves and others.
-With the assistance of an assigned advisor, students design their own study pathway, drawing from two or three disciplines, which must then be approved by the core administrative and faculty team for the Interdisciplinary Studies Program.
+The Bachelor of Arts in Interdisciplinary Studies degree program is for students whose vocational or intellectual goals do not lead them into one of APU’s existing degree programs, and who seek additional guidance in exploring and discerning vocational calling for themselves and others.
+With the assistance of an assigned advisor, students design their own study pathway, drawing from two or three disciplines, which must then be approved by the core administrative and faculty team of the Interdisciplinary Studies Program.

-- Vocational Identity: Demonstrate a growing understanding of how God has uniquely created them in relation to personal gifts and strengths.
+- Vocational Identity: Able to demonstrate a growing understanding of how God has uniquely created them in relation to personal gifts and strengths.

-- Virtuous Character: Explain a commitment to and a personal plan for becoming a person of virtuous character.
+- Virtuous Character: Able to explain a commitment to and a personal plan for becoming a person of virtuous character.

-- Faithful Engagement: Articulate how God is at work in their chosen field and how they can contribute to that work.
+- Faithful Engagement: Able to articulate how God is at work in their chosen field and how they can contribute to that work.

-- Career Development: Outline a personal career plan with clear timelines and action steps.
+- Career Development: Able to outline a personal career plan with clear timelines and action steps.

-- Vocational Coaching: Skillfully utilize resources, competencies, and skills to help others understand and pursue a vocational calling.
+- Vocational Coaching: Able to skillfully utilize resources, competencies, and skills to help others understand and pursue a vocational calling.

-- Creative Integration: Thoughtfully and innovatively integrate interdisciplinary competencies in writing and professional practice.
+- Creative Integration: Able to thoughtfully and innovatively integrate interdisciplinary competencies in writing and professional practice.

-- Skilled Execution: Demonstrate a cross-disciplinary approach to critical thinking, problem solving, and various intellectual and practical competencies.
+- Skilled Execution: Able to demonstrate a cross-disciplinary approach to critical thinking, problem solving, and various intellectual and practical competencies.